Recipe by shasty

 This has always been a family favorite.
 Today we changed it up and used Johnsonville Mild Italian Sausage.
 It was definitely tasty.
 A bit of an indulgence since we usually use lean beef but it was really good!

 This soup was really not good at all.
 I followed the directions to a T, the only thing different was that I used cream of mushroom soup because my grocery store didn't carry cream of onion soup.
 I think what it was was the diced tomatoes with green chiles - it gave it a spicy, Mexican flavor that just didn't jive with the rest of the soup.
 Also takes a lot longer in the crockpot than suggested.
-Definitely won't be making this again, I ended up throwing away all the leftovers that's how much I didn't like it.
+Definitely won't be making this again.

 Made it for dinner tonight on the stovetop.
 Delicious and so quick!